ilichkaya/laravel-restify/docs-v2/content/en/api/repositories.md

 POST: http://restify-app.test/api/restify/posts
 ```

-Restify will store the new post, and will return an `201` (created) status, a `Location` header containing the url to
+Restify will store the new post and will return an `201` (created) status, a `Location` header containing the URL to
 the newly created entity: `/api/restify/posts/1`, and a `data` object with the newly created entity:

 ```json